JanssenProject/jans/docs/admin/developer/agama/index.md

 With respect to jython-based flows, agama differs radically in two aspects:

 - A DSL is used to structure flows where business logic and computations are delegated to Java
 - Flow execution proceeds in a traditional, sequential manner.
-With jython scripts, an inversion of control (IoC) is employed where control jumps from one method to another in a script
+With jython scripts, an inversion of control (IoC) mechanism is employed where control jumps from one method to another in a script

 Despite the above, if you have coded jython authentication scripts in the past, this may represent an advantage since you will probably have acquaintance with some of the auth-server Java APIs.